DSsathish/Data-Extraction-and-NLP--Using-WebScraping/README.md

 Data Extraction and NLP

 1-Objective
-The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.
+:The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.

 2	Data Extraction
-Input.xlsx
+Input.xlsx<br>
 For each of the articles, given in the input.xlsx file, extract the article text and save the extracted article in a text file

 3	Data Analysis